-Noticed a few more ladybirds around your house and garden lately?
-You might also have noticed they’re bigger than the ones you’re used to – and have black wings with red markings, rather than red wings with black spots.
+Noticed any ladybirds around your house and garden lately?
+They might be bigger than the ones you’re used to – and have black wings with red markings, rather than red wings with black spots.

-So what’s really going on, and what can you do if they’re turning up as unwelcome guests in your home?
+So what can you do if they’re turning up as unwelcome guests in your home?
 We spoke to Dr Chris Terrell-Nield, Principal Lecturer in Ecology and Nottingham Trent University’s School of Science and Technology to find out:

 How has this ‘ladybird invasion’ come about?